ircv3/ircv3-specifications/extensions/labeled-response.md

 This specification adds the `labeled-response` capability.

-Clients requesting this capability indicate that they are capable of handling the message tag described below from servers.
+Clients requesting this capability indicate that they are capable of handling the message tag, batch type, and `ACK` response described below from servers.

 Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use the same tag and value in their response.
+They will also send the batch type and `ACK` response described below where required.

 ### Batch types